meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 ```

 ## Hello World
-- script files takes .exs extensions
+- Script files takes .exs extensions
-- compiled files are .ex
+- Compiled files are .ex
-- all of the code inside elixir stays inside its modules.
+- All of the code inside elixir stays inside its modules.
-- for convention, the file name and module name must be the same.
+- For convention, the file name and module name must be the same.

 ```elixir
 #hello.exs